Jakky27/UW-Plant-Map/README.md

 - `models`: Data structures for our model
 - `clients`: Classes responsible for communication with the backend

-For the backend, the code is firstly divided into a source code folder and a testing folder.
+Backend is organized using the standard Java project file layout.

-In the source code folder, `Application.java` contains the entry point that starts backend server.
+- File `Application.java` contains the entry point that starts backend server.
 This is where the database connection and the API route mapping is made.

-The `models` folder stores model classes.
-The major classes we have used are Plant and Submission.
-The folder also stores the data access objects (DAOs) for these two classes.
-You can make other DAOs for other database models by implementing their interface.
+- Directory  `models` stores model and data access objects (DAOs) classes.
+  - `Plant`
+    - `Plant` is a plant object with plant name, id and description.
+It uses *Lombok* package to deal with the data access
+    - `PlantServer` is an interface of accessing plant.
+It contains CRUD methods of retrieving and offering plants.
+You can implement this interface to connect with any database.
+    - `PlantServerImp` is our major implementation of the server.
+    -  `PlantServerTest` is a cache base mock server implementation for testing
+  - `Submission`
+    - `Submission` is a submission object with submission id, user name, location
+    - `SubmissionServer` is an interface of accessing submission table in the database.
+    - `SubmissionServerImp` is the major implementation of the server
+    - `SubmissionServerTest` is a cache based mock server implementation for testing

-The `controllers` folder stores the HTTP handlers.
+- Directory`controllers` folder stores the HTTP handlers.
 We use the Spark framework to handle the HTTP requests and responses.
+  - `ImageHandler` handles request of `/image/{id}`.
+We currently support POST (add an image to a submission), and GET (get an image of a submission)
+  - `SubmissionHandler`  handles request of `/submission` and `/submission/{id}`.
+    - `/submission` supports POST (add a new submission) and GET (get all submissions)
+    - `/submission/{id}` supports GET (get a submission of the given id) and PATCH (update the information in a submission) DELETE (delete a submission)
+  - `PlantHandler` handles request of `/plant` and `/plant/{id}`.
+    - `/plant` supports POST (add a new plant) and GET (get all plant)
+    - `/plant/{id}` supports GET (get a plant of the given id) and PATCH (update the plant in a submission) DELETE (delete a plant)

 ## Running tests locally